Israel Hershberg

-Israel Hershberg (ישראל הרשברג; born November 7, 1948) is a figurative painter who lives and works in Jerusalem.
+Israel Hershberg (ישראל הרשברג; born 1948) is a figurative painter who lives and works in Jerusalem.
 Hershberg is the director and founder of the Jerusalem Studio School.

 Biography

-Israel Hershberg was born on November 7, 1948 in a Displaced Persons camp in Linz, Austria.
+Israel Hershberg was born in 1948 in a displaced persons camp in Linz, Austria.
 In 1949, he immigrated to Israel.
 In 1958 he moved with his parents to the United States where he attended the Brooklyn Museum School, Brooklyn, NY from 1966 to 1968.
 In 1972 he received a Bachelor of Fine Arts, Pratt Institute, Brooklyn, New York.
 In 1973 he received his Master of Fine Arts, State University of New York, Albany, New York.
 From 1973 to 1984 he taught painting and drawing at the Maryland Institute College of Art, and in 1984, he taught at the New York Academy of Art.
 That year, he moved to Israel with his wife and family.

 Artistic career

 In 1998, Hershberg founded the Jerusalem Studio School, a private art school in Jerusalem's Talpiot neighborhood that offers intensive training in drawing and painting within the figurative art tradition.
 It is considered to be the first school established in Israel to teach realist painting based on observation in the tradition of the Old Masters.
 Hershberg heads the school's “master class” program and is the artistic director of the JSS.

 In 2014, Hershberg founded JSS in Civita - Summer Art School and Residency in Italy, a summer art program in Civita Castellana, Italy.